UU-tracktech/tracktech/CameraProcessor/README.md

 - [Python 3.8](https://www.python.org/downloads/release/python-3810/): no other Python versions have been tested.
 - [CUDA 10.1.2](https://developer.nvidia.com/cuda-10.1-download-archive-update2): this CUDA version has been tested. _However, it has demonstrated to work with CUDA 11.1_
 - [cuDNN 7.6.5](https://developer.nvidia.com/rdp/cudnn-archive): this cuDNN was chosen due to compatibility with CUDA 10.1.2.
-- [FFmpeg](https://ffmpeg.org/download.html): This is to extract meta data from the HLS stream to syncronise the stream with the interface.
+- [FFmpeg](https://ffmpeg.org/download.html): This is to extract metadata from the HLS stream to synchronise the stream with the interface.

 ### Packages